zowepsilon/tiped_lang/README.md

 It can parse and type check full expressions without type annotations.
 The syntax is based on OCaml's with a few differences.

+I made this project to apply some of the research I had been doing for my TIPE.

 ### Usage

 You can input expression in a REPL: